cosmos/sdk-tutorials/scavenge/tutorial/06-messages.md

 Notice that all Messages in the app need to follow the `sdk.Msg` interface.
 The Message `struct` contains all the necessary information when creating a new scavenge:

 - `Creator` - Who created it.
 This uses the `sdk.AccAddress` type which represents an account in the app controlled by public key cryptograhy.
-- `Description` - What is the question to be solved or description of the challenge.
+- `Description` - The question to be solved or description of the challenge.
 - `SolutionHash` - The scrambled solution.
 - `Reward` - This is the bounty that is awarded to whoever submits the answer first.